 If you would like to know more about the racing life of greyhounds see our dedicated page authored by a trained vet.

 The National Greyhound Racing Club (NGRC) was formed in 1928, just as the sport was taking off in the United Kingdom and in time for the rules of racing that came into effect on the 23rd of April of that year.
 The NGRC was responsible for things such as the regulation and licensing of greyhounds and the courses that they would be run on.
 It continued to be the predominant force in the industry in 2009 when it merged with the British Greyhound Racing Board to form the Greyhound Board of Great Britain (GBGB).

 The GBCB regulates every meeting, ensuring that standards on welfare, facilities, kennels and even the retirement process for the dogs are stringently adhered to.
 There are such strict rules in place that if anyone contravenes them they can not only be banned but also reported to the police.
 This strict side of the rules isn’t something that all greyhound owners are keen on following, however, with the licensing adding too much control over how things are done but in a way that they don’t enjoy.
 That is, in essence, why unlicensed courses exist.

-Nowadays the number of courses has dropped to less than half that amount and the visitors that attend race meetings are closer to the two million mark.
+Nowadays the number of courses has dropped to around 20, and the visitors that attend race meetings annually are closer to the two million mark.
 It remains one of the most popular sports to bet on, but plenty of courses run races specifically for the Bookmakers Afternoon Greyhound Service (BAGS), shown live in shops, rather than for paying punters coming in through the doors.
 Courses, therefore, are mostly either licensed from the moment they open or unlicensed for the foreseeable future.